NareshNarayanadasu/ALL_TOOLS_Interview-QA/interview basic questions.md

 **intro**
 ---
-When introducing yourself in an interview, you want to give a concise, professional overview of your skills and experience, tailored to the role you're applying for.
-Here's a sample introduction based on your profile:

 ---

 "Good [morning/afternoon], my name is Naresh Narayanadasu, and I have over three years of experience as a DevOps Engineer, specializing in AWS and Azure environments.
 Throughout my career, I’ve worked extensively on automating deployments, containerization using Docker and Kubernetes, and managing CI/CD pipelines with Jenkins and Azure DevOps.
 I’m also skilled in managing infrastructure as code using tools like Terraform, CloudFormation, and Ansible, ensuring efficient and scalable cloud solutions.